This post may contain affiliate links. For more information, read my disclosure policy.

 • Prepare your Rolls: Stir together butter, brown sugar, flour, and spices until it forms a paste.

-• Once the dough is risen, roll it out on a lightly floured surface into a large rectangle, about 12” by 9”.
+• Once the dough is risen, roll it out on a lightly floured surface into a large rectangle, about 10×15-inches.
 Spread the filling as evenly as possible over the rectangle, making sure to reach to the sides so the outer rolls have enough filling.

 • Roll the dough up tightly from the long end.
-Slice it into 9 equal rounds.
-Place the rolls into a 9” pan or 9 1/2” round pie plate that has been sprayed with cooking spray.
+Slice it into 12 equal rounds.
+Place the rolls into a 9×13-inch baking pan sprayed with nonstick cooking spray.

 • At this point, you can let them rise for about 30 minutes-1 hour until they are swelling up in the pan and bake as directed.
 Or you can do what I do: cover with plastic wrap and stick in the refrigerator overnight until ready to bake.